 It was an epic week in Panama in so many ways – being in a remote part of the world enjoying the beauty of the jungle meeting the beach, the opportunity to set new intentions with the New Moon, experiencing the magical sights and sound of the ocean while practicing yoga, learning to surf, remembering how great it feels to disconnect from technology and reconnect with nature and myself, and the even sweeter connections made between all the yogis on the retreat, eating delicious, healthy food, offering sunrise salutations on the beach, getting yogis excited about chanting and meditating, seeing my very first sloth, and the team at Sansara who all have hearts just as big as Kenny’s.
 I could go on, but I’ll save that for another post.
 I want you to know that I left Panama with an expanded heart, ready to share my Corazone Grande with all beings.

 I’m going back to Sansara next April 14-20, 2019.
-Stay tuned I’ll have the retreat details and information about how to register available soon!
+Click here for all the details for Paradise in Panama!